Plan for the Future

 Identify Key Climate Threats

-Determine which climate change threats could affect the critical supply chain and should be considered in more depth.
+Determine which climate threats could affect the critical supply chain and should be considered in more depth.

-Information collected in this step will be informative for the following sections when identifying the likelihood and magnitude of consequences of climate change threats.
-It may be beneficial to bring in an external consultant to assist with identifying and processing the climate change information.
+Information collected in this step will be informative for the following sections when identifying the likelihood and magnitude of consequences of climate threats.
+It may be beneficial to bring in an external consultant to assist with identifying and processing the climate information.

 Examples of the kinds of climate threats that can affect supply chains are: